Kazakh horse: Characteristics

+Dzhabe

-The breed consists of two subtypes, the Adaev and the Dzhab or Jabe.
-The Dzhabe developed in the southern districts of Aktubinsk.
-They have a heavy head, thick, short neck, and deep chest.
+The Dzhabe (also written as Zhabe or Jabe) developed in the southern districts of Aktubinsk.
+In general, the Dzabe has a heavy head, thick, short neck, and deep chest.
 They have a straight back, strong legs and a well-muscled croup.
 They are usually bay, dark bay, chestnut or gray.
+THe Zhabe type saw its formation in 1931, increasing in effort in the same decade.
+In the 1980s, specific breeding efforts have been made to improve the phenotype of the breed, especially in the Zhanaarka District, at the Senim breeding farm and Aktau, a former state farm.
+They shifted from selection groups of horses, as seen in the early days of the breeding type, and moved to selecting individual horses for selective breeding.
+For example, at the Senim breeding farm, where this resulted in the Zymyrana breeding.
+In 2015 this breeding line included mares and stallions with averages of a height of 143 to 146 cm, and a weight of 457 to 481 kg, with prominent wider chests and circumference.
+With offspring showing on average an even higher height and weight, compared to breeding line mares and stallions.

+Adaev

-The Adaevs are more refined with lighter heads, longer necks, and well-defined withers.
+The Adaev also written as Adev) are more refined with lighter heads, longer necks, and well-defined withers.
 Due to the primitive conditions in which they live, this strain is more susceptible to developing narrow chests and light bone structure.

 History

 Horses in the region of Kazakhstan date to the 5th century B.C.
 Early influences on what today is the Kazakh horse include the Akhal-Teke, Arabian, Karabair, and Mongolian horse.
 Beginning in the 20th century, the breed had additional infusions of blood from the Russian Don, Orlov Trotter and the Thoroughbred.

 The Kazakh today resembles a more elegant version of the Mongolian horse.
 The breed is still bred by once-nomadic Kazakh tribesmen, although cross-breeding has somewhat diluted the traditional bloodlines.